delqn/text-ddg/README.md

 You can deploy it as you would any other Flask app, this is just what I used.

-To get going, you'll need to set up a TwiML app on Twilio.
-Leave the voice URL blank and set the SMS request URL to the server where the app will be running.
-When someone sends a text to the associated phone number, Twilio will send a GET request to your application and respond to the sender with the SMS specified by this application.
+To get going, you'll need to set up a phone number on Twilio.
+Leave the voice URL blank and set the SMS request URL to the server where the app will be running and the method to GET.
+When someone sends a text to the number, Twilio will send a GET request to your application and respond to the sender with the SMS specified by this application.

 You can text my server at `813-419-1902` for an example.